Thank you for getting in touch!

 If your potential customers have to go through a long and complicated process just to create an account, it paints a negative picture of what their experience will be when they eventually register.
 You should ensure that the registration and verification process is quick and easy so that your users can start using your product as soon as possible.

 Be aware that verification is an essential part of running a sportsbook as it is a legal requirement in all jurisdictions.
 Users should be able to attach documents without hassle, and these documents should be stored with the highest level of security possible.
 Integration with a modern and trusted KYC provider should be high on your list of priorities when building a sportsbook app.
+Additionally, incorporating a risk management tool during user onboarding can further enhance security and compliance, helping to minimize potential losses and ensure effective business operations.

 #7 Laggy Statistics